HadoopGenomics/SeqPig/README.txt

    grunt> describe A;

-  which returns for bam data
+  which returns for BAM data

-  A: {name: chararray,start: int,end: int,read: chararray,cigar:chararray,
+  A: {name: chararray,start: int,end: int,read: chararray,cigar: chararray,
    basequal: chararray,flags: int,insertsize: int,mapqual:int,matestart: int,
-   indexbin: int,materefindex: int,refindex: int,refname:chararray,attributes: map[]}
+   materefindex: int,refindex: int,refname: chararray,attributes: map[]}

   Note that all fields except the attributes are standard data types (strings or integers).
 Specific attributes can be accessed via attributes#'name', for